wataru-maeda/nest-graphql-prisma-boilerplate/terraform/README.md

 1. Go to [main.tf](https://github.com/wataru-maeda/nest-graphql-prisma-boilerplate/blob/main/terraform/environment/dev/main.tf) and update the line # CHANGE HERE
 2. Move to [dev](https://github.com/wataru-maeda/nest-graphql-prisma-boilerplate/blob/main/terraform/environment/dev) directory then run `terraform init` and `terraform plan`
 3. You'll see the all of GCP resources about to create.
 Once you confirm everything is ok, run `terraform apply -auto-approve`
 4. It failed with the first attempt since we you need to connect with your repository.
-Go to [Cloud Build Trigger](https://console.cloud.google.com/cloud-build/triggers) and connect with your repository from creating new trigger option.
+Go to [Cloud Build Trigger](https://console.cloud.google.com/cloud-build/triggers) and connect with your repository by creating a new trigger option.
 You actually do not need to create a new trigger but you only need to connect with your repository.
-5. Run again `terraform apply` and complete setup on cloud build for CI/CD pipeline.
+5. Run again `terraform apply` and complete the setup on cloud build for CI/CD pipeline.
-6. Git push your change to trigger deploy.
-You'll see new build process triggered in [Cloud Build History](https://console.cloud.google.com/cloud-build/builds)
+6. Git push your change to trigger deployment.
+You'll see a new build process triggered in [Cloud Build History](https://console.cloud.google.com/cloud-build/builds)
-7. After build succeed, build images are available in Cloud Run.
+7. After the build succeeds, build images are available in Cloud Run.
 Please run `terraform apply` again.
-Terraform will complete cloud run resource.
-Once process complete, you'll find api url in [Cloud Run](https://console.cloud.google.com/run)
+Terraform will complete cloud run resources.
+Once the process is complete, you'll find API URL in [Cloud Run](https://console.cloud.google.com/run)

 ## Reference